BenjaminEHowe/beh.uk/_posts/2021-03-26-language-for-autism.md

 ## Neurodivergent / Neurotypical

-Nneurodivergent people are individuals who have neurological differences such as Autism, Dyslexia, or ADHD.
-Conversely, neurotypical people do not have these differences, although sometimes the term "neurotypical" is used to indicate the lack of a specific difference -- for example, an autistic community may use "neurotypical" to indicate non-autistic people, but may have other neurological differences.
+Neurodivergent people are individuals who have neurological differences such as Autism, Dyslexia, or ADHD.
+Conversely, neurotypical people do not have these differences, although sometimes the term "neurotypical" is used to indicate the lack of a specific difference -- for example, an autistic community may use “neurotypical” for a non-autistic person who may, however, may have other neurological differences.
 These differences may be detected through tests for things like verbal and non-verbal reasoning, information processing speed, and executive function, however these tests are not always conclusive.

 ## Identity-first / Person-first Language